 - Make sure your social security number is on your return. - Be sure you enter your home telephone number in the space provided on the front of your return.
 If your daytime telephone number is not the same as your home number, also enter a daytime number. - Check to make sure that your math is correct.
 A math error can cause delays in processing your return. - Make sure your NAME is on the return.
 If you received your return in the mail, use the preprinted label.
 If the label is not correct, do not use it. - If claiming dependent exemptions, write the number of dependents claimed on the front of the return.
 On page 2 of the return, also write each dependent's name, relationship, social security number, and the number of months that he or she lived in your home. - If claiming exemptions for qualifying parents or ancestors, write the number of qualifying parents or ancestors claimed on the front of the return.
 On page 2 of the return, also write each parent's or ancestor's name, relationship, social security number, and the number of months that he or she lived in your home. - Check the boxes to make sure you filled in all required boxes. - Sign your return and have your spouse sign if filing jointly. - Attach all required documents. - 1.
-Attach Form(s) W-2 to page 2 of the return.
-Also attach Form(s) 1099-R to page 2 of the return if you had Arizona tax withheld from your pension or annuity. - 2.
-Write your social security number on the front of your check and attach your check to the front of the return. - The Department of Revenue may charge you \$25 for a check returned unpaid by your financial institution. - 3.
-Attach Arizona Form 301, applicable credit forms, and your own schedules to the back of the return. - 4.
-If claiming a credit for taxes paid to another state or country, attach a copy of the other state's or country's filed return. - 5.
-If you requested an Arizona filing extension, attach a copy of the Arizona extension request to the front of the return.
-If you are filing under a federal extension, make sure that you check either box D or F on page 1 of the return. - 6.
-If you itemize, be sure to attach a copy of the federal Schedule A.
+Attach Form(s) W-2 to the back of the last page of the return.
+Also attach Form(s) 1099-R to back of the last page of the return if you had Arizona tax withheld from your pension or annuity. - 2.
+Write your social security number on the front of your check.
+Enclose your check with your return, but do not attach your check to the return. - The Department of Revenue may charge you \$25 for a check returned unpaid by your financial institution. - 3.
+Attach Arizona Form 301, applicable credit forms, and your own schedules to the back of the return. - If claiming a credit for taxes paid to another state or country, attach a copy of the other state's or country's filed return.

-- 7. If you are claiming a property tax credit, attach a completed Form 140PTC and all required documents. - 8.
+- 5. If you requested an Arizona filing extension, check box 82 D or 82 F on page 1 of the return and attach a copy of the Arizona extension request to the back of the return.
+If you are filing under a federal extension, make sure that you check either box 82D or 82F on page 1 of the return. - 6.
+If you itemize, be sure to attach a copy of the federal Schedule A. - 7.
+If you are claiming a property tax credit, attach a completed Form 140PTC and all required documents. - 8.
 If you have tax exempt interest income, be sure to attach a schedule listing the payors and the amount received from each payor.